 What type of hero is Sierra?

-Blizzard's description of Sierra as someone who keeps "things moving" and around whom "people rally" suggests she sits somewhere in the DPS or flex space, but the official announcement frames her as a character built for pushing momentum.
+The official description frames Sierra as someone who keeps "things moving" and around whom "people rally," which suggests she sits somewhere in the DPS or flex space.
 The Helix rifle is her primary weapon.
 Dorothy is her companion tool.
-Beyond that, the confirmed details from sources are limited to what Blizzard stated at launch, so specific cooldown numbers and damage values should be treated as preliminary until the community documents them through testing.
+Beyond that, the confirmed details at launch are limited, so specific cooldown numbers and damage values should be treated as preliminary until the community documents them through testing.

 What is the Grand Mesa event?

 The Grand Mesa event launches alongside Season 2: Summit and includes a dedicated reward track.
-Blizzard confirmed the event is tied to the season launch, though the full list of rewards available through the track was not detailed in the launch announcement.
+The event is tied to the season launch, though the full list of rewards available through the track was not detailed in the launch announcement.
 What is confirmed is that the event runs with Season 2 and has its own progression separate from the main battle pass.

 Grand Mesa event reward track